 This rule is valid across all workloads defined on the timeshare tier.

-While all requests of one workload on an SLG tier are competing for the relative resources assigned to exactly this workload, all timeshare requests of all defined workload compete for the total resources entering the timeshare tier.
+While all requests of one workload on an SLG tier are competing for the relative resources assigned to exactly this workload, all timeshare requests of all defined workloads compete for the total resources entering the timeshare tier.

 Each “Top” request will always get eight times more resources than each “Low” request, no matter how many requests are active in any of the four levels (top, high, medium, low).
 All workloads defined in the timeshare tier are sharing resources.